mathworks/Petalinux/mw_kria_kr260/README.md

 # Pre-requisites
 Install all the required packages mentioned in [package_list](https://adaptivesupport.amd.com/s/article/000035006?language=en_US) that are used during image build.

 Make sure you are working on the host machine in bash mode other than the dash mode.
 If you are in dash mode you can change your host system to bash mode by running the below command.
 For this, you need to have administrative privileges.
+For more information, see [Setting up your environment](https://docs.amd.com/r/2023.1-English/ug1144-petalinux-tools-reference-guide/Setting-Up-Your-Environment).

 ```
 sudo dpkg-reconfigure dash